Edible Garden

 • Turnip

-Winter is also the season to plant your Summer Produce bulbs such as potatoes, asparagus, berry canes, shallots, strawberries and rhubarb.
-By planting these in Winter you will be rewarded with your own delicious produce come Summer time - raspberries anyone?
+Winter is also the season to plant summer produce such as potato tubers, asparagus crowns, berry canes, shallot bulbs, strawberry crowns, and rhubarb bulbs.
+By planting these in winter you will be rewarded with your own delicious produce come summertime - raspberries anyone?

-While you might think of leafy garden veg as Summertime produce, plenty of fast-growing green veggies can be planted and grown in Autumn.
+Looking for winter vegetables to grow?
+While you might think of leafy garden vegetables as summertime produce, there are lots of fast-growing green vegetables to plant in Autumn.

 Some of our favourites include: